Movie-Social/movie-social/README.md

 - As a user, I should be able to leave a review on movies
 - As a user, I should be able to see reviews from other Movie Social members
 - As a user, I should be able to add/remove movies from a favorites and watchlist
-- As a user, I should be able to visit a profile page to see all their reviews, favorites, and watchlist items.
+- As a user, I should be able to visit a profile page to see all their reviews, favorites, and watchlist items
+- As a user, I should be able to search for any movie and have full MSC functionality for it

 ## Application in Action